 Read about Vadevalor and our principles on successful investing…

 It is extremely important to understand what drives the stock market in the long term.
 Once this knowledge is clear, the success of a value investor will depend on his or her capacity to value companies.
-This requires a comprehensive knowledge in accounting, and sound analytical skills accompanied with long hours of research in order to make good forecasts about the future profitability of each firm.
+This requires comprehensive knowledge in accounting and sound analytical skills, accompanied with long hours of research in order to make good forecasts about the future profitability of each firm.
 For example, Warren Buffett spends around 80 percent of his working day reading and thinking.

-Also important is to realise that value investing is a necessary but not sufficient condition for success.
-In addition to make the effort to understand companies, future estimates must be accurate in a high percentage.
+In addition, it is also important to realise that value investing is a necessary, but not sufficient condition for success.
+As well as making the effort to understand companies, future estimates must be accurate to a high percentage.
 Successful investors have historically achieved this and that is why it is worthwhile to learn from them and monitor their results.